 - Brush crumbs from cakes.
 Place one cake layer, top side up, on platter.
 Spoon 1 3/4 cups frosting on top of cake.
 Using offset spatula, spread frosting to edges.
 Top with second layer, top side up.
 Spread thin layer of frosting over top and sides of cake.
 Chill 10 minutes.
 Spread another layer of frosting over top and sides of cake.
 Pipe frosting with star tip around base and outer edge of cake.

-- Mound fresh fruit in center of cake.
+- If desired, mound fresh fruit in center of cake.